isomerpages/imda-tradetrust/_community/TradeTrust Ready Partners.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">XDC</div>
-<div class="isomer-card-description">XDC is an EVM-compatible protocol known for its outstanding presence in
+<div class="isomer-card-description">An EVM-compatible protocol known for its outstanding presence in the trade
-the trade finance industry.
+finance industry.
 It offers numerous possibilities for improving global trade by digitising trade documents and improving access to capital for SMEs.</div>
 <div class="isomer-card-link">more...</div>
 </div>
 </a>